Author, News Media Consultant, On-Camera Coach

 While he was reporting for WPLG-TV, he also taught broadcast journalism for five years as an adjunct professor at the University of Miami.

-In 1983, he published the first version of Winning with the News Media, originally titled How to Speak TV - A Self-Defense Manual When You're the News.
+In 1983, he published his first book, Winning with the News Media - A Self-Defense Manual When You're the Story.
 It quickly caught on, and he left reporting to form his consulting firm.
 He works with corporate and government executives all over America, teaching them media strategy and on-camera skills.

 Now in its Ninth Edition, Jones' book is used as a textbook in his seminars and by many corporations, government agencies and national associations who do their own media training.